webqit/quantum-js/README.md

 ## Non-Goals

 1. Feature "x" in framework "x".
-No, the idea with Subscript Functions is to enable reactivity at the lowest level but leave the higher-level details to userland libraries and frameworks.
-This time, tooling that's with just a tiny footprint but provide syntax sugars and additional DX.
+No, the idea with Subscript Functions is to enable reactivity at the lowest level but leave the higher-level details - syntax sugars and additional DX - to userland implementation.
+This time, tooling that's with just a tiny footprint.

 ## Discussion Points